 1. The UE sends NAS message Service Request towards the MME encapsulated in an RRC message to the eNodeB.
 The RRC message(s) that can be used to carry the S-TMSI and this NAS message are described in TS 36.300 [5].

 The Multi-USIM UE in ECM-CONNECTED state may include the Release Request indication and optionally Paging Restriction Information in the Service Request message, if the UE intends to return to ECM-IDLE state.

+In the case of satellite access for NB-IoT, if the network had previously requested the UE to report its Coarse Location Information, and if a security context is established between the UE and the network, the UE reports its Coarse Location Information, ciphered, in the Service Request message.